cogini/mix_systemd/README.md

 Recent versions of systemd (since 235) will create these directories at start time based on the settings in the unit file.
-With earlier systemd versions, create them beforehand using installation scripts, e.g.
+With earlier systemd versions, create them beforehand using installation scripts, e.g., [mix_deploy](https://github.com/cogini/mix_deploy).
-[mix_deploy](https://github.com/cogini/mix_deploy).

 For security, we set permissions to 750, more restrictive than the systemd